Jenaldin/Delicious-Magic_VueJS_Dec24/README.md

 ## Project Overview
 The App is currently in the development phase, with no production options included.
 It utilizes MongoDB as its database (mongodb://127.0.0.1:27017/).
-Frontend operates on http://localhost:5173 and incorporates : | Backend runs on http://localhost:3000/ and employs:
+Frontend runs on http://localhost:5173 and uses : | Backend runs on http://localhost:3000/ and uses:
 ---------------------------------------------------------------|----------------------------------------------------
 VueJS 3 (with Vite), Vuelidate, Vue Router, Axios, Pinia, Vuetify (UI), MDI as CDN | Express, Mongoose, BCrypt, Cookie-parser, JWT
 (For more details, please refer to ```/client/package.json```) | (For more details, please refer to ```/server/package.json```)